skywall/nd013-c1-vision-starter/README.md

 - [Tensorboard.dev](https://tensorboard.dev/experiment/PuoUG3DwQeuWZv8vsgNeQw/#scalars)
 - mAP slightly over 10 %
 - Performance of the model decreases fast with the decreasing bounding box size
+- Training and validation loss decline at initial/intermediate parts of the training what means the model is successfully learning
+- Model shows a tendency to overfitting at the final stages of the training.
+Both classification and localization losses of training set continue decline slightly, but losses the validation dataset reached a plateau.
+We can expect validation loss to increase if we increase number of training steps.

 ![reference_precision](assets/experiments/reference_precision.png)
 ![reference_loss](assets/experiments/reference_loss.png)

 #### Experiment 0 - more data augmentation

-At this experiment, multiple data augmentation techniques were applied to increase data variety and thus increase robustness (generalize better) of the model.
+At this experiment, multiple data augmentation techniques were applied to increase data variety and thus increase the robustness (generalize better) of the model.

 | Config       | Value                                         |
 |--------------|-----------------------------------------------|